jamesWalker55/qmul-final-project-report/src/report.md

 ### SQLite Database

 The SQLite database stores tags assigned to files by users.
 The database is implemented using the SQLite 3 library and its full-text search extension.
+Please refer to [Database Schema] for the SQL schema.

 The "items" table contains three columns - an autoincrementing ID, the path of the file, and a list of tags.
 The path column is used to store the relative path of the file to the root of the repository.
 The tag name column is used to store a list of tags assigned to the file.